 We strongly recommend having a car in Lofoten, unless you are travelling by bicycle or motorcycle.
 Public transport is extremely limited, and you risk wasting a lot of time waiting.

-Local Lofoten rental car companies
+Lofoten rental car companies

 - Lofoten Rental Car: lofotenrentalcar.no (Svolvær and Kabelvåg, they will drive to meet you)